Lahuca-Software-Development/Lane/documentation/slots.md

 - If the *players* list allows kicking, then it does not have to be full per se.
 - If the *playing* list allows kicking, then it does not have to be full per se.

+A slotted instance or game can be private, meaning that by default, only when the instance ID/game ID itself is specified, the instance/game is found in the default queue process.

 ### Reserved
 The *reserved* list is the most comprehensible list as it contains all UUIDs that are currently connected or still connecting to that instance/game.
 This therefore also includes UUIDs that are not on that instance.
 Its maximum is defined by the next mentioned *online* list,